This post focus on two commonly held misconceptions regarding “partnering” with Chinese companies in deals that involve foreign technology.

 In many cases, the Chinese company owner has no reason to appropriate your technology, so it is safe not because of an emotional commitment but because there is no benefit from the theft.
 But, the technology is still stolen because it is stolen by an employee of the Chinese entity.

 In fact, for technology that requires a small investment to commercialize, theft by a Chinese company employee is probably the most common way foreign technology gets appropriated.
 This is particularly true of software products, where no large capital investment is required.
 In these low barrier to entry businesses in China, senior technical employees are constantly on the look out for an opportunity to steal technology and leave their employer to start out on their own.

 This is part of the aggressively entrepreneurial mindset of Chinese technical personnel.
 Appropriating a nice piece of foreign software is often seen as the perfect way to get a head start on forming a new company.
-In the same way, if an employee can make off with a full set of production molds, he or she can start up a small factory at a very low cost in China.
+In the same way, if an employee can make off with a full set of production molds, he or she can start up a small factory in China.
 So the opportunities abound and the foreign technology disappears, leaving both the Chinese owner and the foreign entity frustrated as their mutually advantageous business relationship is destroyed by a low cost Chinese competitor.

 Myth Two: Our partnership is secure because of investment by the Chinese side.
 We hear this argument a lot and it is essentially that it is not necessary to formally protect the technology because the Chinese company plans to invest significantly in the foreign company.

 This argument has two variants, both of which are false: